 Why do I have to complete a background check?

-Agencies and facilities which were in operation on July 14, 2021, must complete the background check process by March 31, 2022.
+Agencies and facilities which were in operation on July 14, 2021, must complete the background check process by March 31, 2022, unless the facility or agency has received an approved extension before the deadline.
 Failure to provide the required background checks by the deadline will put the agency at risk for legal action.

 DSS will send a notice to both the applicant and the facility indicating whether the applicant is eligible or ineligible for presence at the property.
 It is the responsibility of the facility to either disqualify the applicant or terminate employment of current employees.
 Applicants are considered to be ineligible for work if certain offenses are discovered in the background check.